 National Palace Museum is approximately 45 minutes drive from amba

-Shilin Night Market in Northern Taipei is a must-visit for a taste of Taiwanese life.
+Shilin Night Market in Taipei is a must-visit for a taste of Taiwanese life.
 The market dates back to the 19th century when a collection of vendors traded their goods in the area along the Keelung River.

 Today, it is the most famous and the largest night market in Taipei, frequented by both local residents and overseas visitors.
 The market stretches over several city blocks, featuring hundreds of trinket shops, eateries and also a new food court.

 Go with an empty stomach and sample all of the tempting Taiwanese snacks: sweet pork sausages, oyster omelet, stinky tofu, fried chicken, bubble tea, grass jelly and more.
 Then, walk off the calories and browse in bargain shops, wandering through a maze of streets and alleys lined with knickknacks and cool digs.

 Shilin Night Market is approximately 30 minutes drive from amba

 Take in stunning 360-degree views of the city from Taipei 101, one of the most iconic skyscrapers in the world.
 Travel to the Indoor Observatory on level 89 or the Outdoor Observatory on level 91 by high speed elevators at 1,101 meters a minute.